Sony A7 II versus Panasonic G9

 Both the A7 II and the G9 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A7 II replaced the earlier Sony A7, while the G9 followed on from the Panasonic G85.

-So how do things add up?
+So what conclusions can be drawn?
 Is the Sony A7 II better than the Panasonic G9 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.